 Compost worms don't seem to have a problem with those maggots which can grow to a length of about 2 inches / 5 cm and become as thick as an average finger of a man.

-We usually either use those maggots as bait for fresh water fish or feed them to our chickens or koi fish.
+We usually either use those maggots as bait for fresh water fish or feed them to our chickens or occasionally to our koi fish although the fish seem to be not that fond of them.

 For more worm compost related information!
 Type your question or keywords (for example “earthworm”) into the search box below.